 Where to stay: Tura Guest House

-There are no rest houses within the park so visitors must stop at the Tura rest house run by the Meghalaya Tourism Department.
+There are no guest houses within the park so visitors must stop at the Tura guest house run by the Meghalaya Tourism Department.

 Kaziranga National Park